dhulihan/hooligan/README.md

 ## Prerequisites

-This theme uses SCSS, so make sure your jekyll site is using a proper [SCSS plugin](https://gist.github.com/960150).
+This stylesheet for this theme uses SCSS, so make sure your jekyll site is using a proper [SCSS plugin](https://gist.github.com/960150).

 ## Installation